 - Preheat oven to 350 degrees.

-- Prepare a 9x13 baking dish with spray oil.
+- Prepare a 9x13 baking dish with nonstick spray oil.

-- Mix together flour, sugar, and baking soda in a mixing bowl.
+- Combine sugar, flour, and baking soda in a large bowl.

-- Stir in pineapple and eggs until all ingredients are mixed; the batter will be slightly lumpy.
+- Stir in the undrained pineapple and eggs into the dry ingredients until well combined; the cake batter will be slightly lumpy.

 Icing

-- Melt butter in a medium-sized saucepan over medium heat on the stovetop while baking the cake.
+- Melt the stick of butter in a medium-sized saucepan over medium-high heat on the stovetop while the cake bakes.

-- Stir in milk and sugar and bring to a boil.
+- Stir in milk and sugar and bring to a low gentle boil.

-- Lower the heat, add coconut, and cook for 10 minutes, stirring often.
+- Lower the heat to medium, add coconut flakes, and cook for 10 minutes, stirring often.

 - Turn off the heat.

-- Pour and spread the icing over the cake as soon as it comes out of the oven.
+- Pour and spread the icing over the hot cake when it comes out of the oven.

 - Serve warm or at room temperature.